Ladbrokes Coral

-Ladbrokes Coral is a British gambling company founded in 1886.
+Ladbrokes Coral is a British gambling company.
 Its product offering includes sports betting, online casino, online poker, and online bingo.
 The Ladbrokes portion of the group was established in 1886, and Coral in 1926.
 In November 2016, the companies merged to create Ladbrokes Coral Group.
-Since March 2018, it has been owned by Entain (formerly GVC Holdings).
+Since March 2018, it has been owned by Entain.
 Prior to its sale, Ladbrokes Coral was listed on the London Stock Exchange, and was a member of the FTSE 250 Index.